KappaEtaKappa/KappaEtaKappa.github.io/README.md

 # Start a new branch
 $ git checkout -b my_new_feature
 ```
 Make your changes now.
 It's best to keep your commits small.
+Make sure to build and verify your changes.
 ```bash
 # Add and commit your changes
 $ git add --all